 Now imagine how this business owner would feel if you offered a solution to a problem that was pending for a long time.

-Probably great, right?
+Probably positive, right?

-All the business owner needs is to give a green light and the problem is solved.
+All the business owner needs is to give a green light, and the problem is solved.

 And now some questions for you:

-- is there anyone else offering the solution (no)
+- Is there anyone else offering the solution (no)

-- is there anyone else competing with you (no)
+- Is there anyone else competing with you (no)

-- does the business owner feel understood (yes)
+- Does the business owner feel understood (yes)

-- did you go the extra mile to find and fix the problem for the business owner (yes)
+- Did you go the extra mile to find and fix the problem for the business owner (yes)

-- did anyone else do something similar (most likely no)
+- Did anyone else do something similar (most likely no)

-- do your actions communicate premium level approach and quality of service (yes)
+- Do your actions communicate premium level approach and quality of service (yes)

-- are people who are hard to replace valuable (yes)
+- Are people who are hard to replace valuable (yes)

-- are valuable people paid very well (yes)
+- Are valuable people paid very well (yes)

 And that is why email is one of the most profitable freelance platforms.
 But… there is one even better…